 Pivot Process on Query Nodes

-Used for submitting pivot queries, dashboard requests from Imply Cloud Manager UI.
+Used for submitting pivot queries, dashboard requests from Imply Hybrid Manager UI.

 |22||When granted permission, the Imply support team may connect via SSH to cluster nodes to help with troubleshooting and maintenance.|